JimSchell/AWS---Automation-with-python/README.md

 # AWS---Automation-with-python
-Using python to automate services on AWS
+Using python to automate services on AWS.

 Overview